huntharo/coredns/plugin/cache/README.md

   stale responses as fresh.
 The default duration is 1h.
 * `ristretto` will use the `ristretto` cache library instead of the builtin cache library; the builtin cache library is the default.
 The builtin cache evicts randomly and admits all items.
-Ristretto evicts by LFU (least frequently used) and only admits new items (when eviction required) that meet required criteria.
+Ristretto evicts by LFU (least frequently used) and only admits new items (when eviction required) that meet required criteria.  `ttlEvict` can be enabled to evict items either when their TTL expires or when the max stale serve time expires.

 ## Capacity and Eviction